LouisPino/Kindr/README.md

 ## Getting Started
 ### [Deployed App](https://graceful-pixie-5234dd.netlify.app)
+When you first visit Kindr, you'll be directed to the Welcome page, with a link to login.
+As it is your first time visiting the site, you will need to Sign Up and create a username and password.
+Once logged in, you'll be directed to the Deed Dashboard.
+This showcases all Deeds: user-generated deeds and Daily Deeds generated via OpenAI.
+To view the details of a deed (who has completed it), click "View Deed".
+If you have completed a deed, you will need to upload photo proof in order to mark it complete.
+Once you have uploaded your photo and marked it complete, it will appear in the list of Completed Deeds in your profile.
+To view your profile, you can either click the user icon in the header, or click "Profile" in the sidebar navigation.
+If you would like to change your profile picture or username, you can click the "edit profile" button on the user page.
+To add a deed, select "add a deed" in the sidebar nav.
+Give your deed a title and description, and select the applicable category from the dropdown menu.
+Once you add your deed, you will automatically be redirected to your dashboard, where you will see your new deed!
 ### [Project Planning](https://docs.google.com/spreadsheets/d/1kXggdpVkpJB4srXLQ7oCzz-bO5aigSFOcm3LXgskZB4/edit?usp=sharing)
 ## Planned Future Enhancements
 - Design a "Deed Streak" feature when users complete deeds every day